 If you’re pressed for time, you can warm the acetone up, by running under hot water.
 This will speed up the whole process.

 To finish up the process I buff my nails and apply a coat of Sally Hansen Maximum Growth Treatment.
-Sally Hansen Maximum Growth Treatment is a product I ALWAYS use because it makes weak nails strong, you can get it HERE for under $6.
+Sally Hansen Maximum Growth Treatment is a product I ALWAYS use because it makes weak nails strong, you can get it here for under $6.
 After I apply a fresh coat of nail polish.
-This time I used Lincoln Park After Dark, an OPI classic, you can find HERE.
-Finally I finish with a coat of top coat, Sally Hansen has a great one that dries instantly and doesn’t chip for under $3 HERE.
+This time I used Lincoln Park After Dark, an OPI classic, you can find here.
+Finally I finish with a coat of top coat, Sally Hansen has a great one that dries instantly and doesn’t chip for under $3 here.

 Let me know what you guys think of the final product!
 If you found this post useful, please consider pinning it using the image below.

-If you get your nails done at a salon, what what’s your favorite method of acrylic nail removal?
+What’s your favorite method of acrylic nail removal?
 Would you ever remove acrylic nails at home?